sanderland/katrain/README.md

 * `num_undo_prompts`: automatically undo bad moves when `undo` is on at most this many times.

 The cfg file has additional configuration for kata.
 In particular, it changes the default to being more exploratory and score-based (and therefore nicer as an opponent, but weaker as analysis tool).

+FAQ
+===
+* The program is slow to start!
+  * The first startup of KataGo can be slow, after that it should be much faster.
+* The program is running too slowly!
+  *  Lower the visits count in `config.json` by half or so and try again.
+* Can I play on sizes other than 9, 13 or 19?
+  * Type in `SZ[n]HA[h]` in the text box and hit 'load' for a game on a n by n board with h handicap stones, but note that the default KataGo does not support sizes above 19x19.

 Contributing
 ============